 West Dundee, IL 60118

-A stop at Randall Oaks Zoo is full of excitement for toddlers.
+A visit to Randall Oaks Zoo is full of excitement for toddlers.
 Feed the animals, many of which come right to stroller level at the fences.
-It’s a great size zoo to wear out little legs, but not be overwhelming.

 Children’s Museums for Babies and Toddlers